 - Veterinary Adverse Drug Reaction, Lack of Effectiveness, Product Defect Report (PDF - 945KB)

-- Adverse Event Reporting for Animal Drugs and Devices
+- Adverse Event Reports for Animal Drugs and Devices

 - Electronic Submissions